Blackvoxel/Blackvoxel/README.md

 Mac OS X
 --------

-Blackvoxel on OS X is buggy at the moment, so please report any difficulties in the [forum](http://forum.blackvoxel.com/) or
+Blackvoxel on OS X is experimental at the moment, so please report any difficulties in the [forum](http://forum.blackvoxel.com/) or
 [issue tracker](https://github.com/Blackvoxel/Blackvoxel/issues)